 A simple question with not such a simple answer.
 For years this similar question was asked about refinishing.
 When the Antiques Roadshow was new and all the rave, everyone was rummaging through their homes trying to find the “million dollar family heirloom.”
 Someone would recognize a chest on the show valued at $10,000 as one their grandmother handed down to them and think it must hold the same value.
 Unfortunately that is typically not the case.
 Many valuable antiques were reproduced in mass quantities (not necessarily with good quality) because people loved the style and it sold well.
 A lot of the hand-me-down furniture was produced in large factories.
-It wasn’t made by hand in a woodworking shop.

 If you are wondering if you have a piece that is particularly valuable, there are many things you can do to find out.
 First, consider the construction of furniture.
 This alone holds many secrets.